-Cross-currency transfers that are not processed immediately can be found in the "Approvals & Processing" section of Digital Banking.
-Transactions that have been processed can be found in the Payment "History & Upcoming" section of Digital Banking.
+Cross-currency transfers that are not processed immediately can be found in the "Approvals & Processing" section of RBC Digital Banking.
+Transactions that have been processed can be found in the Payment "History & Upcoming" section of RBC Digital Banking.

 In some jurisdictions clients are required to provide evidence of payment when transferring across different currencies.
 Clients should submit either evidence of payment (invoice) or a central bank approval to RBC.
 Clients in Bahamas should attach one of these documents in an email to email@example.com and include the Transfer ID as the subject line.
 If you send a Central Bank Approval, then please provide a paper copy to a branch or your relationship manager.
-Clients in the Eastern Caribbean and Barbados should provide their evidence of payment or Central Bank Approval to their branch or relationship manager.
+Clients in Barbados should provide their evidence of payment or Central Bank Approval to their branch or relationship manager.